simaosilva/unidays-code-farmer/README.md

 **IMPORTANT**
 If you want to generate codes for more than one site at a time, run the `main.py` for as many site as you want to farm.

-Once you're done generating the codes you want, just close the t
+Once you're done generating the codes you want, just close the program.

 ## Common errors